bakpakin/Fennel/reference.md

 `mytable`.
 The final clause will only match if `mytable` has 1 as its first element; if so then it will add up the second and third elements.

 Patterns can be tables, literal values, or symbols.
-If a symbol is already in scope, then the value is checked against the existing value, but if it's a new local then the symbol is bound to the value.
-The `_` pattern is treated as a wildcard that always matches.

 Tables can be nested, and they may be either sequential (`[]` style) or key/value (`{}` style) tables.
 Sequential tables will match if they